Book Publishing Services for Authors Who Keep 100% of Their Rights

 Two promises behind every book publishing project

 Most publishing companies bury the things that matter to authors behind a “request a quote” form.
 Pricing.
 Royalty splits.
 Rights ownership.
 Account registration.
 AuthorWings runs the opposite model.
-Two promises sit at the front of every full-service book publishing project, and both are written into the contract before a dollar changes hands.
+Two promises sit at the front of every AuthorWings project, full-service or single-service, and both are written into the contract before a dollar changes hands.

 —THE INDUSTRY DATA